ESRIC: a multidisciplinary approach to biological research through state-of-the-art microscopy techniques.

 ESRIC formed through the partnership of the Institute of Biological Chemistry, Biophysics and Bioengineering (IB3), Heriot-Watt University and the MRC Institute of Genetics and Molecular Medicine (IGMM), The University of Edinburgh.
 This integrative collaboration combines all the disciplines and technical skills required to drive the development and application of novel super-resolution techniques and data analysis for the study of biological processes.
-This partnership is strengthened by the involvement of additional Centres of Excellence across Edinburgh University: the Centre for Integrative Physiology (CIP), the Scottish Centre for Regenerative Medicine (SCRM) and the School of Biological Sciences (SBS).
+This partnership is strengthened by the involvement of additional Centres of Excellence across Scotland as well as close connections with our industry partners and charitable bodies.